 At Analog, the baristas brew the coffee with flat-bottomed Kalita stainless steel drippers.
 The holes regulate the flow, allowing for consistent cups of coffee.
 It’s clearly a good system based on the quality of the coffees served to us.

-Analog’s coffee beans are roasted by Herkimer Coffee.
+Analog’s coffee beans were roasted by Herkimer Coffee at the time of our visit.
 Daryl thoroughly enjoyed his Uganda Buthale pour-over with flavors of cinnamon, caramel and cedar, as did Mindi with her Ethiopia Kochere pour-over with hints of honey, green apple and oolong.

 For us, Analog Coffee represents the Seattle that we expected from the movies.
 If it weren’t for the 3,000 miles, we would be regulars at this ultra-hip shop both for the atmosphere and, more importantly, for the coffee itself.